Jake McCarthy Player Props: Diamondbacks vs. Marlins

-The Arizona Diamondbacks and Jake McCarthy, who went 0-for-4 last time out, battle Braxton Garrett and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+The Arizona Diamondbacks, including Jake McCarthy (hitting .212 in his past 10 games, with a double, a triple, four walks and an RBI), battle starting pitcher Sandy Alcantara and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Brewers.
+He had a hitless showing in his previous game (0-for-2) against the Marlins.

 Jake McCarthy Game Info & Props vs. the Marlins